petli/codplayer/README.md

    a cdparanoia process.
 4. Start playing, expecting that cdparanoia will rip faster than playback speed (if not the player will pause waiting for more data)
-5. Check if the full TOC has bean read.
+5. Check if the full TOC has been read.
 If not, run cdrdao to get a `.toc` file.
 When done, read the file and merge it with the existing disc info keeping the best data from each source.
 6. Stop spinning the disc.